Frequently Asked Questions

-You can pay by cash or via bank transfer.
+You can pay by bank transfer or PayPal.

 How long will counselling last?

 Sessions are 50 minutes long and we would normally meet once a week for at least the first few sessions.

 Everyone is different, so it can be hard to say straight away how many sessions you will need or want.
 We will agree in our first session how many you would like and can review this throughout.

 I recommend meeting weekly to start with, but we will find what works for you as an individual.
 I work both short and long term, and can talk this through with you when we make an appointment.